 Keep your decorations to a minimum for an outdoor party so that your decorations don’t fly away with the wind.
 Consider using simple decorations if the party is being held in a rented space, such as a hall or party room, that don’t take up too much time.
 Otherwise, your decorating and clean-up time may cut into the party time.
 Even if your baby’s birthday party is at home, consider how much time you will have to spend putting the decorations up and taking them down.
 Decorating for your baby’s first birthday party should be fun and exciting, not exhausting.

-Your decorations should be safe for your baby and other guests.
+Your 1st birthday party decorating ideas should be safe for your baby and other guests.
 If you include balloons that the children can play with, be diligent if any of the balloons pop to avoid a choking hazard.
 Be careful with hanging decorations that little ones can pull down or wrap around their necks.
 Small decorations should be avoided as well, such as small toys.
 Keep the decorations baby-proof.

 Put out practical items, such as stuffed animals and toys, that relate to the theme but also serve as a way to occupy little ones during the party.
 Include a reading corner with blankets and floor pillows and an activity center with blocks, toy cars or dolls.